needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsDevelopmentCycle.md

 3. If the user has already cached the `Static_Remote` bundle, they only need to download the updated asset (in this instance, `AssetL` via `content_update_group`).
 This is ideal in this case.
 If the user has not cached the bundle, they must download both the new `AssetL` via `content_update_group` and the now-defunct `AssetL` via the untouched `Remote_Static` bundle.
 Regardless of the initial cache state, at some point the user will have the defunct `AssetL` on their device, cached indefinitely despite never being accessed.

 The best setup for your remote content will depend on your specific use case.

+### Multiple Projects
+Some users find it beneficial to split their project into multiple Unity projects, such as isolating the artwork from the code to lessen import times.

+In order to take advantage of this multiple project setup you'll need to utilize [`Addressables.LoadContentCatalogAsync(...)`](LoadContentCatalogAsync.html) to load the content catalogs of your seperate projects in your main project.

+A general multi-project workflow is as follows:
+1. Create your main project (Project A) and ancillary project(s) (Project(s) B, C, etc.).
+2. Add Addressables in each project and setup the desired Addressable Asset Entries.
+3. Build your Addressable Player Content for each project.
+4. In your main project, before attempting to load assets from the other projects, load the desired content catalogs from the other projects using `Addressables.LoadContentCatalogAsync(...)`
+5. Use Addressables as normal.

+Note: Ensure that the content catalogs and Asset Bundles of the other projects are reachable by the main project.
+Setup any required hosting services beforehand.